ahoffer/fox-kisses/README.md

 # Introduction to Machine Learning with R

 This presentation is a non-theoretical introduction to machine learning.
 The presentation is intended to last about an hour.
 We start with a discussion of the biggest buzzwords in this field: data science, machine learning, and big data.
-We will have a high-level look at each one and why all three tend to come up in the same conversations.
+We will take a high-level look at each one and discuss why all three tend to come up in the same conversations.

 We will spend the majority of the time solving a classification problem using the programming language R. Classification is a common machine learning task where a model is "trained" to identity something.
 We will use a machine learning library for R to train a decision tree to classify different species of plants.